I call myself ‘awesome’ to remind myself of the kind of dad I aspire to be.

 If we want our children to be happy, successful, and treat other people fairly, then we parents must work on being happy and successful ourselves, and model how to treat others fairly.
 If we want them to be disciplined and handle their emotions well, then we the parents must be disciplined and learn to control our emotions well.

-Ultimately, the best we can do for our children is to grow and evolve ourselves into spiritually aligned, emotionally intelligent and mature adults.
+Ultimately, the best we can do for our children is to heal, grow and evolve ourselves into spiritually aligned, emotionally intelligent, healthy and mature adults.

 I’ve written about what I view as the single best parenting strategy, and it has to do with our own personal development, not trying to force and demand compliance from our kids.